NunoSempere/distribution-calculator-android/README.md

 ## Getting started

+Download [F-Droid](https://f-droid.org/en/), an alternative to Google Play for open source apps, then download the [distribution calculator](https://f-droid.org/en/packages/com.nunosempere.distributioncalculator/) from F-Droid.
+This has the advantage that F-Droid will take care of updates, scanning, etc. Installing F-Droid also means that you can download *other cool F-Droid apps*.

-Download the apk, from Github releases, [here](https://github.com/NunoSempere/distribution-calculator-android/releases).
+Alternatively, you can download the apk from Github releases [here](https://github.com/NunoSempere/distribution-calculator-android/releases).
 Google may ask you to scan it, it doesn't take that long.

 ## Usage

 - Try examples from [this thread](https://x.com/NunoSempere/status/1894830531235205399)!
 - See an introduction to Fermi estimates [here](https://nunosempere.com/blog/2022/08/20/fermi-introduction/)
 - Swipe left or right to duplicate an input
+- inputs and outputs represent the 90% confidence interval (5% to 90%).

 ## Contributions